 Knowledge sharing opportunities

 The encouragement of knowledge sharing opportunities can get your employees excited about your business podcast and can help you to improve your content.
 Asking for questions or feedback during podcast episodes can help engage your listeners on the training material in which you are sharing.
-For employees with high listenership or expertise, you may choose to offer them a guest spot on your podcast.
+For employees with high listenership or expertise, you may choose to offer them a guest spot on your private podcast.
 Getting front-line employees involved can create a sense of mentorship and help them feel as if their knowledge and expertise is valued in your business.

 Live Audio Streaming